Dairy Products Winners Announced

 The dairy industry is the largest single segment of New York's agricultural industry.
-The state has more than 4,000 dairy farms, is the fourth largest producer of milk, and is the largest producer of yogurt, cottage cheese and sour cream.
+The state has more than 3,500 dairy farms, is the fifth largest producer of milk, and is the largest producer of yogurt and cottage cheese.
 The dairy community in New York includes both large dairy operations and small, family run farms.
 It also boasts processing facilities of various types and sizes, from major global processing companies to small artisanal dairy product makers.

 The Department’s Division of Milk Control and Dairy Services is responsible for many aspects of the state’s dairy industry, including licensing of dairy facilities, inspection of dairy processing plants, sampling of milk and milk products to ensure food safety protections, operating the state milk marketing order, overseeing the implementation of dairy promotion activities, and more.
 This work plays an important role in protecting public health and promoting the agricultural economic development of the dairy industry.

 Check out a catalog of resources for the dairy industry,